 On the other hand, there is value in trying.
 Since no one else is trying, maybe you get a trading edge even though you will occasionally look stupid.
 Given all of the above, what follows cannot really be classified as an estimate, but as more of a (educated?) guess (what engineers call a W.A.G.).

 Berkshire Hathaway’s pretax operating earnings for the first nine months of 2010 were $12.7 billion.
-To estimate after tax net for 2010, add an estimate for the fourth quarter of 2010 $4,500 – 5,000 million (with BNF), and Losch Investment Management Company get a total pretax operating income for the year of $17.2 – $17.7 billion.
+To estimate after tax net for 2010, add an estimate for the fourth quarter (the mother of all quarters) of 2010 $4,500 – 5,000 million (with BNF), and Losch Asset Management Company get a total pretax operating income for the year of $17.2 – $17.7 billion.

 To this we add an estimate of investment gains and derivative gains.
 As of the end of the third quarter, investment gains were $2.7 billion, and the derivative showed a $1.7 billion loss.
-During the 4th quarter, Berkshire Hathaway sold off the last of Lou Simpson’s portfolio, so Investment gains should be about the same as the third quarter ($500 million).
+During the 4th quarter (the mother of all quarters), Berkshire Hathaway sold off the last of Lou Simpson’s portfolio, so Investment gains should be about the same as the third quarter ($500 million).
 The total for the year would be about $2.7 billion.
 Estimating the derivative gains is very difficult.
 So far, all of the derivative loss for the year was in equity puts.